sebastianperezv/Heart-disease-project/README.md

 # 🩺 Heart Disease Prediction Project

-## Clasificación de Enfermedades Cardíacas con Machine Learning
+## Binary Classification Problem with Machine Learning

 This project aims to develop and evaluate a **Machine Learning Binary Classification** model capable of predicting whether or not a patient has heart disease, based on a set of key clinical parameters.